Eslorex/Name-files-depending-on-the-date/README.md

     ```

 2. **Select a directory:**
-    - Click on the `Dizin Seç` button.
+    - Click on the `Select Directory` button.
     - A file dialog will appear.
     - Select the directory containing the files you want to rename.
     - The files will be renamed based on their modification dates.